 2.1.
 Sampling Site: PM10 samples were collected at the Aryabhata Research Institute of Observational Science (ARIES) in the Manora Hills of Nainital, India (29.35°N, 79.45°E, 1958 m above mean sea level) from January to December 2021, excluding monsoon months (July, August, September) due to precipitation.
-A total of 40 $PM{10}$ samples were collected over 24 h, twice a week using pre-baked (at 550 °C) Pallflex quartz microfiber filters with a Particle Sampler (Model APM460, manufactured by M/s.
+A total of 40 PM{10} samples were collected over 24 h, twice a week using pre-baked (at 550 °C) Pallflex quartz microfiber filters with a Particle Sampler (Model APM460, manufactured by M/s.
 Envirotech, India).
 The samples were preserved in a deep freezer at -20°C until chemical analysis.
-The sampler's average flow rate stood at 1.2 m min-1, with a flow accuracy of within $\pm 2\%$ of its full scale.
-Pre- and postsampling, filters underwent desiccation, and their initial and final weights were determined using a microbalance with a precision of $\pm 10$ μg.
+The sampler's average flow rate stood at 1.2 m3 min-1, with a flow accuracy of within $\pm 2\%$ of its full scale.
+Pre- and postsampling, filters underwent desiccation, and their initial and final weights were determined using a microbalance with a precision of ± 10 μg .
 PM10 concentration was assessed via gravimetric means.
 For detailed information on the sampling process, instrumentation used, and methodology, readers can refer to previous publications [3, 14, 15].

-burning by-products and industrial emissions, impact the area throughout the year, extending regions [15, 19]. oceanic Bevond to characterizing pollution sources, the study evaluates potential health impacts associated with $PM{10}$ exposure.
+burning by-products and industrial emissions, impact the area throughout the year, extending oceanic regions [15, 19].
+Beyond to characterizing pollution sources, the study evaluates potential health impacts associated with PM{10} exposure.
 Understanding health implications is crucial for developing targeted mitigation measures and promoting sustainable development practices in the region.
-The findings aim to contribute to scientific understanding of air quality dynamics in the Himalayan region and inform policy interventions prioritizing the well-being of local communities [17].
-This comprehensive assessment bridges the gap in our knowledge regarding $PM{10}$ in the Himalayan region, offering a nuanced understanding of its elemental composition, sources, and health impacts, with Nainital serving as a representative case study.
+The findings aim to contribute to scientific understanding of air quality dynamics in the Himalayan region and inform policy interventions prioritizing the well-being communities of local [17].
+This comprehensive assessment bridges the gap in our knowledge regarding PM10 in the Himalavan region, offering a nuanced understanding of its elemental composition, sources, and health impacts, with Nainital serving as a representative case study.

 2.2.
-Chemical Analysis: To investigate carbonaceous aerosols, the study focused on estimating the OC (organic carbon), EC (elemental carbon), and WSOC (water-soluble organic carbon) fractions within the $PM{10}$ samples.
+Chemical Analysis: To investigate carbonaceous aerosols, the study focused on estimating the OC (organic carbon), EC (elemental carbon), and WSOC (water-soluble organic carbon) fractions within the PM10 samples.
 The OC/EC carbon analyzer (DRI 2001A, Atmoslytic Inc., Calabasas, CA, USA) was employed for quantifying OC and EC, utilizing the Interagency Monitoring of Protected Visual Environments (IMPROVE-A) procedure [20].
-An area of approximately 0.536 cm on the filter was carefully excised using the appropriate punch and subsequently subjected to duplicate analysis, providing outputs for OC (OC1, OC2, OC3, OC4) and OP (optical pyrolysis), as well as EC (EC1, EC2, and EC3) [21].
-Quartz filters, commonly employed for PM collection and carbon thermal-optical content estimation via analysis, pose challenges such as potential gaseous organic absorption and OC volatilization.
+An area of approximately 0.536 cm2 on the filter was carefully excised using the appropriate punch and subsequently subjected to duplicate analysis, providing outputs for OC (OC1, OC2, OC3, OC4) and OP (optical pyrolysis), as well as EC (EC1, EC2, and EC3) [21].
+Quartz filters, commonly employed for PM collection and carbon content estimation via thermal-optical analysis, pose challenges such as potential absorption gaseous organic and OC volatilization.
 Addressing these, the relative impact of such artifacts was assessed using QBQ methods (sample is set up with a secondary quartz filter positioned behind either the primary quartz filter or a Teflon filter, aligned in parallel), with blank filter OC/EC values subtracted from sample results [22].
-To determine WSOC in PM10 samples, a TOC analyser (Model: Shimadzu TOC-L CPH/CPN, Japan) was utilized, with a punch size of 30 mm diameter (7.065 cm) from $PM{10}$ for the analysis [21, 25].
+To determine WSOC in PM10 samples, a TOC analyser (Model: Shimadzu TOC-L CPH/CPN, Japan) was utilized, with a punch size of 30 mm diameter (7.065 cm2) from PM{10} for the analysis [21, 25].
 The estimation of primary organic carbon (POC) and secondary organic carbon (SOC) was carried out using the EC tracer method, a common approach [15, 26].
 Both OC and EC are products of fuel combustion, with EC serving as the primary tracer for POC.
-The ratio of OC to EC in fresh aerosols emitted during combustion, denoted as (OC/EC)min, was used, and specific formulas were applied to calculate POC and SOC (Eqn.
+The ratio of OC to EC in fresh aerosols emitted during combustion, denoted as (OC/EC){min}, was used, and specific formulas were applied to calculate POC and SOC (Eqn.
 1, and 2):